• About

 Goldie

-There aren't too many places in Ireland where you'll find the likes of crunchy fish spines served with house Japanes spice blend togarashi, made with hops from Elbow Lane’s brewery, for example, or even a snack of Pollock collar teriyaki.
+There aren't too many places in Ireland where you'll find the likes of crunchy fish spines served with house Japanes spice blend togarashi, made with hops from Cork's Elbow Lane brewery, for example, or even a snack of Pollock collar teriyaki.
 But that could be the future for fish cookery, in professional kitchens at least.
-Abroad, Australian chef Joss Niland is leading the posse with his 'fin to tail' cooking - and, as anyone lucky enough to hear his inspiring address at Galway's Food On the Edge in October 2019 will know, it's a convincing way to go.
+Abroad, Australian chef Joss Niland is leading the posse with his 'fin to tail' cooking - and, as anyone whom was lucky enough to hear his inspiring address at Galway's Food On the Edge symposium in October 2019 will know, it's a convincing way to go.

-When it comes to the main dishes, everything depends on the day's catch but it won’t all be unusual fish.
-There could be Steamed plaice with leeks, fennel and taramasalata, for example, and, in addition to a creative vegetarian choice, determined meat-eaters are given a chicken option - Roast Ross Chicken with greens, lemon and anchovy sauce, perhaps - and, while there's no fish and chips as such, Sea salt & malt vinegar shoestring chips feature among a tempting quartert of unusual sides.
+When it comes to the main dishes, the fish won't all be unusual.
+For example, there could be pan-fried plaice with confit oyster mushrooms and katsuobushi butter sauce.
+Determined meat-eaters may be given a chicken option - Roast East Ferry Chicken with onion and ale, Madeira jus perhaps - and, while there's no fish and chips as such, Sea salt shoestring chips may feature among a tempting quartet of unusual sides.

 On the drinks side, the wine list favours whites and offers some classics for fish including Picpoul de Pinet and Vinho Verde, all available by the glass, pichet or bottle.
-But they also serve four of their own beers (from the Elbow Lane micro brewery just across the street) and they are terrific.
+But they also serve beers from the Elbow Lane micro brewery just across the street, and they are terrific.
 The Jawbone Pale Lager (5%) in particular, sold by the pint or half, is superb with the fish.

 Goldie has attracted well-deserved attention for its environmental policy, exciting cooking and the move to encourage pairing fish with beer - but the warm and engaged service from well-informed staff is outstanding too, and it's just a very relaxing place to enjoy a meal.